Kentucky Republican Daniel Cameron picks conservative senator as running mate in race for governor

 FRANKFORT, Ky.
 (AP) — Republican Daniel Cameron selected state legislator Robby Mills as his running mate Wednesday in Kentucky’s race for governor, turning to a steadfast conservative with a record of shepherding pro-coal and anti-transgender legislation that fits into his campaign themes.

-Cameron, the state’s attorney general, introduced Mills to the campaign at a news conference at state GOP headquarters.
+Cameron, the state’s attorney general, introduced Mills to the campaign at an event that drew a bevy of the party’s faithful, including lawmakers and state officeholders.

 Kentucky’s showdown for governor is one of the nation’s most closely watched campaigns this year and could provide insight about voter sentiment heading into 2024 elections to determine control of the White House and Congress.
 Beshear is seeking a second term in November with incumbent Lt.
 Gov. Jacqueline Coleman as his running mate.
 Coleman’s experience as a teacher and school administrator has reinforced the governor’s theme of an education-first agenda.

+Beshear’s campaign quickly linked Mills to an ill-fated plan to make changes to the state pension system.
+The measure — passed several years ago by the GOP-led legislature and signed by the then-Republican governor — spurred protests by teachers.
+The law was struck down by the state Supreme Court.

+“Choosing a lieutenant governor is the first major decision a candidate for governor makes — it demonstrates their judgment and values,” the Beshear campaign said in a statement.

-Meanwhile, Cameron turned to a lawmaker who shares his decidedly right-leaning philosophy.
-He praised Mills as a “strong conservative” and “man of faith” who can team with him to promote GOP campaign priorities.
+With his selection, Cameron turned to a lawmaker who shares his decidedly right-leaning philosophy.
+He praised Mills as a “rock-ribbed conservative” and someone of “great faith” who can team with him to promote campaign priorities.
 Cameron has focused on a host of social issues, including abortion and transgender issues.

-“As your attorney general, I’ve shown I will always defend Kentucky values and I’ve found that same conviction in Robby Mills,” Cameron said in a statement.
+“It was Robby Mills who was the first person in Frankfort to sound the alarm about radical gender ideology,” Cameron said.

+Mills is best known in the legislature as the chairman of the Senate State and Local Government Committee and sponsor of a host of high-profile bills.
+In his chairmanship role, Mills has gotten to know local officials from across the state — which could be valuable connections in the campaign.

 Mills was elected to the Kentucky Senate in 2018, defeating a Democratic incumbent by fewer than 500 votes.
 In 2022, Mills won reelection with 66% of the vote.
 In 2016, he ousted a Democratic incumbent to serve a term in the Kentucky House.
 Prior to that, he served as a city commissioner in Henderson.